yerty

 ACAS conciliated settlement 32% Settled through ACAS before hearing

-Withdrawn or dismissed 49% Claim withdrawn by claimant or dismissed by tribunal
+Withdrawn or dismissed 49% Claim withdrawn or dismissed by tribunal

-Unsuccessful at hearing 4% Went to full hearing, employer won
+Unsuccessful at hearing 4% Full hearing, employer won

-Successful at hearing 3% Went to full hearing, claimant won
+Successful at hearing 3% Full hearing, claimant won

 How long will it take?

-Unfair dismissal cases take slightly longer than average to resolve:
+Unfair dismissal cases now average 33 weeks to clear:

 The backlog: what is waiting ahead of you